-Through the work of the Highway Patrol Division (HPD) and select bureaus within the Criminal Investigations Division (CID), the AZDPS is able to fulfill the Department's mission of protecting human life and property by enforcing state laws.
-This is accomplished through the patrolling of state highways and decreasing collisions and fatalities by issuing warnings, repair orders, citations and conducting arrests on motorists who have violated criminal state statutes.
-Priority is placed on identifying and arresting impaired drivers and other erratic drivers that increase the risk of causing a collision in addition to enforcing occupant restraint laws and criminal interdiction.
+Through the work of the Highway Patrol Division (HPD) and select bureaus within the Criminal Investigations Division (CID), the AZDPS patrols state highways and decreases collisions and fatalities by issuing warnings, repair orders, citations and conducting arrests on motorists who have violated criminal state statutes.
+Priority is placed on identifying and arresting impaired drivers and other hazardous drivers that increase the risk of causing a collision in addition to enforcing occupant restraint laws and criminal interdiction.